A Unified Formulation of Geometry-aware Dynamic Movement Primitives

-Equation~\eqref{eq:riem_goal_switch} allows to continuously update $\G$ until it smoothly reaches to the new value $\G_{new}\in\calM$.
+Equation~\eqref{eq:riem_goal_switch} allows to continuously update $\G$ until it smoothly reaches the new value $\G_{new}\in\calM$.

-\subsection{Stability Analysis}
+\subsection{Stability analysis}

-Theorem~\ref{th:stab_rdmp} states the stability conditions of the geometry-aware \ac{dmp} formulation in \secref{sec:dmpFormulation}. \begin{theorem} Assume that the domain of definition of the geometry-aware \ac{dmp} in~\eqref{eq:DMP_RM_accel}~and~\eqref{eq:DMP_RM_velocity} is restricted to a chart where the logarithmic map $\Log{\bcalY}{\G}$ is uniquely defined.
-Also, assume that $ \bm{\bcalF}(x) \rightarrow 0$ for $t \rightarrow +\infty$ and that the gains $\alpha_z,\,\beta_z > 0$.
+Theorem~\ref{th:stab_rdmp} states the stability conditions of the geometry-aware \ac{dmp} formulation in \secref{sec:dmpFormulation}. \begin{theorem} Assume that $ \bm{\bcalF}(x) \rightarrow 0$ for $t \rightarrow +\infty$ and that the gains $\alpha_z,\,\beta_z > 0$.
 Under these assumptions, the geometry-aware \ac{dmp} has a globally (in its domain of definition) asymptotically stable equilibrium at $(\G,\bm{0})$. \end{theorem} \begin{proof} Recall that, by assumption, we restrict the domain to the points where the logarithmic map $\Log{\bcalY}{\G}$ is uniquely defined.
 Recall also that the forcing term $\bcalF(x)$ in~\eqref{eq:DMP_RM_accel} is a weighted sum of Gaussian basis functions.
 Therefore, the non-linear terms in~\eqref{eq:DMP_RM_accel}~and~\eqref{eq:DMP_RM_velocity} are smooth and uniquely defined functions.
-Consider also that the time dependancy introduced by $x$ vanishes for $t\rightarrow +\infty$.
-Hence, \eqref{eq:DMP_RM_accel}~and~\eqref{eq:DMP_RM_velocity} are an \textit{asymptotically autonomous differential system} and the stability can be proved analyzing its asymptotic behavior~\citep{Markus56}.
-This allows to neglect the term $\bcalF(x)$ in the stability analysis and to focus on the asymptotic dynamics
+Consider also that the time dependency introduced by $x$ vanishes for $t\rightarrow +\infty$.
+Hence, \eqref{eq:DMP_RM_accel}~and~\eqref{eq:DMP_RM_velocity} are an \textit{asymptotically autonomous differential system} and the stability can be proved by analyzing its asymptotic behavior~\cite{Markus56}.
+This allows us to neglect the terms $\bcalF(x)$ and $\Log{\Y_0}{\G} x$ in the stability analysis and to focus on the asymptotic dynamics

 where we set $\tau=1$ without loss of generality.

 We first show that $(\G,\bm{0})$ is an equilibrium point of the system~\eqref{eq:DMP_RM_accel_asym}~and~\eqref{eq:DMP_RM_velocity_asym}.
 The right side of~\eqref{eq:DMP_RM_velocity_asym} vanishes only for $\Z = \bm{0}$.
 With $\Z = \bm{0}$, the right side of~\eqref{eq:DMP_RM_accel_asym} vanishes only for $\Log{\Y}{\G}=\bm{0} \Leftrightarrow \Y = \G$.
 This implies that the system~\eqref{eq:DMP_RM_accel_asym}~and~\eqref{eq:DMP_RM_velocity_asym} has a unique equilibrium point at $(\G,\bm{0})$.